ONSdigital/sml-catalogue/content/help_centre/troubleshooting.md

 As an alternative to the .whl file, within a given release there will also be a tar.gz file in the format of {LibraryName-version.tar.gz}.
 Download this file and extract it:

-- On a Unix system (linux/OSX) run the following command in a terminal: "tar -xf archive.tar.gz".
+- On a Unix system (linux/OSX) run the following command in a terminal: "tar -xf archive.tar.gz". substituting archive.tar.gz with the path to the tar.gz file downloaded

 - On a Windows system open the file within 7Zip or a similar file archive program and follow the interface to extract the folder.